Din Tai Fung

 This is my way of saying that Din Tai Fung is one of the cleanest and most spacious Chinese restaurants I have been in.
 It has extremely polite, quiet and rapid service unlike most eateries just a stone’s throw away in Chinatown.
 Where they would almost be a show to see how rude the service could be.

 That table looked like it was clean enough to eat off.
 Not that I’m ever so clumsy to have my food end up on the table, on me or on the Flor.

 Pork chop and dry noodles.
 The pork had been battered with skill and then carefully fried as there was very little residual oil left.
-It was crunchy without being dry.
-It was moist without being oily.
-It was flavourful without being overwhelming.
+It was crunchy without being dry, moist without being oily and flavourful without being overwhelming.
 When paired with delightfully bouncy noodles with light silky taste, this was excellent.

 Although this came first, this was not what the place is known for.